 When I was first introduced to family therapy in graduate school, I immediately fell in love with the visual language of genograms.
 Since making this genogram chart at that time, this graphic has become one of my most shared sketchnotes across multiple platforms.
-Scroll to the bottom of this post to purchase a printable PDF of this genogram key, plus a bonus page of relationship-type symbols added for 2020.
+Scroll to the bottom of this post to purchase a printable PDF of this genogram key updated for 2020 plus flashcards for students currently learning this visual vocabulary!

 What is a Genogram?

 Genograms are like a family tree, except instead of focusing on genealogy, genograms focus on relationships, behaviors, and the transmission of patterns through family trees.
-Because relationship patterns, behaviors, health problems, and addictions are at least partially shaped by our genes and relational environment, genograms are a valuable tool in psychology.
-Most popular in family therapy, they can also be used by healthcare providers and in individual therapy.
+Because relationship patterns, behaviors, health problems, and addictions are at least partially shaped by our genes and relational environment, genograms are a valuable tool in psychology and healthcare.
+Although they are most popular in family therapy, they can also be used by healthcare providers, in substance abuse treatment, and in individual therapy.
 Genograms can help individuals visualize the patterns of their families of origin and learn new things about themselves and their family.

 New for 2020:

 The download of this genogram key now includes an additional page- for the same low price.
 The new page includes a legend of line patterns that can be used to visually represent the emotional tone of connections.